derek-knox/Coding-For-Designers/book/JavaScript/Operators.md

 makeBackgroundBlack();
 ```

 In the above snippet, the engine's work is easy.
-The value is the literal hex color String `'#000000'` and we're assigning it to the `backgroundColor` keyword of the `document.body.style` environment object.
+The value of focus is the literal hex color String `'#000000'` and we're assigning it to the `backgroundColor` keyword of the `document.body.style` environment object.
 As an aside, we now know the `backgroundColor` keyword is on an object nested three levels deep in the program tree.

 Assignment is useful for one fundamental reason.
 What do you think it is?

-Without assignment, we would never be able to *save values for later use* by other code.
+Without assignment, we would never be able to *save values for later use*.
+This would mean new values could be created during execution time, but no other code would be able to use them.
+That would make for lame games, tools, and software.
+Thank you `=`.

 ### Arithmitic